 Many of our chairs come as both a side chair and an arm chair.
 When using an arm chair of any style, you’ll want to be sure the top of the arm doesn’t brush up against or bump into the bottom of the table or the apron.
 If you prefer your chairs to slide fully under the tabletop, we recommend choosing a table design without an apron.
 Two of our favorite arm chairs that easily slide underneath our tables without an apron are the Harpswell Chair and the Eastward Chair.
 For a sleeker companion to an arm chair, our side chairs offer the same exquisite craftsmanship and style.

 Another consideration when choosing chairs is the difference between the table height and the overall chair height.
 The overall height of your chair is measured from the top of the crest to the floor.
 How high is the crest of the chair in comparison to the top of the table?
-Unless you are selecting stools as your seating, you’ll want the crest of the chair to be at least 2″ higher than your tabletop, giving visual intrigue to your dining set.
+Unless you are selecting stools as your seating, you’ll want the crest of the chair to be roughly 1 inch to 2 inches higher than your tabletop, giving visual intrigue to your dining set.

 Beyond the classic dining chair, you have options.
 Perhaps your style is to embrace many different well- crafted elements into one room.
 Many of our benches and stools seamlessly pair with our dining tables and can be customized to fit your specific dining situation.
 Stools can easily slide underneath the table when they are not in use and benches, like our Edo Bench, can be moved into a living room or hallway allowing for flexible use of your furniture when it is not needed at the dining room table.